 Practice presenting scientific evidence supporting conservation efforts to the general public.

-This program is designed for rising high school sophomores, juniors, and seniors, as well as recent high school graduates.
+This program is designed for rising high school freshmen, sophomores, juniors, and seniors, as well as recent high school graduates.
 Centered on learning by doing, SEA Quest is a multidisciplinary experience that welcomes students to work creatively, from home, to approximate participation in coastal ecosystem research and engage in exercises essential to the team effort that is required on any oceanographic expedition.
-SEA Quest relies heavily on activities centered on both the Woods Hole community of researchers and the Sailing School Vessel (SSV) Corwith Cramer, one of two sailing research vessels operated by SEA.
+SEA Quest relies heavily on activities centered on both the Woods Hole community of researchers and our Sailing School Vessels (SSVs), the Corwith Cramer and Robert C. Seamans, the two sailing research vessels operated by SEA.

 Under the direct, interactive tutelage of a professional scientist, a licensed mariner and a marine policy instructor, SEA Quest students gain hands-on experience conducting field research in their own neighborhood ecosystems, engage in many of the exercises and activities that would prepare them for time on a tall ship and analyze scientific deployments, understanding the complexities of creating and managing marine sanctuaries, and developing crucial leadership and teamwork skills.
 This program, like research at sea, is fast-paced, and while work is limited to 4 hours a day, students will still be exposed to aspects of the planning and managing of a ship that is underway 24 hours a day.